baricadr/baricadr/README.md

 With pull-id = the return of the pull POST call above

+# What will it do to my data?

+Baricadr will never touch remote data.

+When pulling, it will try to respect as much as possible the local data compared to the remote one, which means:

+- No risk of multiple pulls at once on the same directory.
+- When pulling, if a file was modified locally, it will be kept untouched as long as its modification time is younger than the remote file.
+If the local file is older, it will be replaced.
+- When pulling, if a file was deleted manually locally, it will be downloaded.

 # Configuring

 There are 3 run mode for baricadr: `dev`, `test` and `prod`.